bb/action-mailbox-docker-relay/README.md

 This provides an SMTP Service which posts any e-mail it receives to an HTTP endpoint.
 The primary use case is for Ruby on Rails' ActionMailbox.

 It can be used e.g. as a Transport behind a Relay Domain behind a real mail server like Mailcow.
 No guarantees are made when used directly on the public internet.
-There's no filtering nor authentication... but PR's are welcome.
+There's no filtering nor authentication... but PRs are welcome.

 Source: https://github.com/bb/action-mailbox-docker-relay